0xacx/chatGPT-shell-cli/README.md

   ```
 * An OpenAI API key.
 Create an account and get a free API Key at [OpenAI](https://beta.openai.com/account/api-keys)

+* Optionally, you can install [glow](https://github.com/charmbracelet/glow) to render responses in markdown

 ### Installation

    To install, run this in your terminal and provide your OpenAI API key when asked.